1 / 5 • The 3D printed smart drawer

 Each item has its own sensor to detect whether it is running low or completely out.
 The batteries are monitored with a miniature break beam sensor, similar to the ones found on garage doors.
 The paperclips and Post It! notes are watched with CDS photoresistors, the stamps a rotary encoder, the tape a SPDT switch, and the paper a load cell.
 All of the sensors are connected to the Particle Core, a IoT device with a 32 bit ARM processor and CC300 WiFi module.

-1 / 2 • The Load cell amplifier and battery charger hidden underneath the office paper
+1 / 2 • The Particle Core and all the sensor connections

 Once a day, the Particle Core wakes up from sleep and polls all of the sensors.
 If a sensor detects an item is running out, the Particle Core will either notify IFTTT so an alert email can be sent to the user, or the Core will place an Amazon order on its own using the Amazon Dash Replenishment Service (DRS).